 Other types of battery punishable as Class H felonies include:

-Substantial battery is a Class I felony, punishable by up to three years and six months' imprisonment and a fine of up to $10,000.
+Substantial battery is a Class I felony, punishable by up to three and a half years, and a fine of up to $10,000.

-Other types of battery that are punishable at Class I felonies include those by a person under a restraining order and those against a public official, a school district employee, a public transit operator or passenger, or a county, city, town, or village employee.
+Other types of battery that are punished as Class I felonies include battery by someone under a restraining order, and battery against a public official, a school district employee, a public transit operator or passenger, or a county, city, town, or village employee.

-For Class E and H felonies, the court can impose an additional term of up to five years if the defendant uses or threatens to use a dangerous weapon, and for Class I felonies, the court can impose an additional term of four years.
-(Wis.
-Stat. § 939.63.)
+For Class E and H felonies, the court can add up to five years to the sentence if the defendant uses or threatens to use a dangerous weapon.
+And for Class I felonies, the court can impose an additional term of four years.

-If you are charged with felony battery, you should contact a Wisconsin criminal defense attorney immediately.
+If you're charged with battery or any other crime, you should contact a Wisconsin criminal defense attorney immediately.
 A conviction could result in a lengthy prison sentence, a substantial fine, and a serious criminal record.
-Or, most likely with the assistance of a lawyer, you may be able to obtain a not guilty verdict at trial, get the charges reduced or dismissed, or receive a lesser sentence than the maximum allowed by law.
-An experienced attorney will be able to tell you what to expect in court and how your case is likely to be treated based on the facts and the judge and prosecutor handling your case.
+An experienced lawyer should know whether you have a shot at getting the charges reduced or getting some other plea deal.
+A local criminal defense attorney should also be able to tell you what to expect in court and how your case will likely be treated based on the facts and the judge and prosecutor handling your case.